mathiasverraes/uptodocs/README.md

 # UpToDocs

-UpToDocs scans a Markdown file for PHP code blocks, and execute each one in a sandbox.
+UpToDocs scans a Markdown file for PHP code blocks, and executes each one in a separate process.

 Include this in your CI workflows, to make sure your documentation is always up to date with your code.